 Last month I traveled to Barbados from London to report on the country's pioneering remote work visa, just a couple of weeks after the UK had been added to the high-risk list, alongside the US, Canada, France, Russia, South Africa, and more.

-The Caribbean island has had remarkably low coronavirus rates, with 7 deaths and 238 cases since the pandemic began.
+The Caribbean island has had low coronavirus rates.
 But with an estimated 60-80% of nationwide revenue coming from tourism, Barbados has been worse hit economically than most countries due to lockdown.

 It's now trying to strike the right balance of enticing back visitors while still managing the coronavirus and minimizing the spread.